Workers Comp Insurance for Salespersons

 Workers’ Compensation Insurance for Salespersons

-In most states, employers are legally required to provide workers’ compensation insurance for their sales staff—whether they work in an office, from home, or are frequently on the road meeting clients.
-However, the specific rules and coverage details vary by state, based on where the employee lives and works.
+In the majority of states, employers are mandatorily responsible for workers’ compensation insurance for their sales staff – whether they work in an office, from home or on the road visiting clients.
+But the exact rules and details of coverage depend on the state, depending on where the employee lives and works.

 When Are Salespeople Covered?

-Workers’ compensation generally applies to injuries that occur “in the course and scope of employment.”
-For sales professionals, this can include:
+Workers’ compensation typically covers injuries that happen “in the course and scope of employment.”
+For Sales: This can be:

-• Outside sales: Accidents while traveling for business, visiting client locations, or attending trade shows.
+Outside sales: Accidents while conducting business travel, going to visit clients or attending trade shows.

 Common Remote Work Injuries

-• Repetitive strain injuries like carpal tunnel syndrome from poorly set-up workstations.
+Repetitive strain injuries like carpal tunnel syndrome, caused by poorly arranged workstations.

 Personal Comfort Doctrine